helje5/SwiftSockets/README.md

 ####Using SwiftSockets with Swift Package Manager

-To use SwiftSockets in your SPM tool, just add it as a dependency in your `Package.swift` file, like so:
+To use SwiftSockets in your SPM project, just add it as a dependency in your `Package.swift` file, like so:

     import PackageDescription